wjh18/hugo-liftoff/README.md

 ## Posts

 Your blog post content will live under `{your-project}/content/posts`.
-This is not customizable at this time unfortunately as it will break parts of the homepage, RSS feed and a few other features.
+The directory is not customizable at this time unfortunately as it will break parts of the homepage, RSS feed and a few other features.
 However, you can take advantage of nested subsections and custom permalinks to work around this somewhat (see below).

 Create an `_index.md` file in this directory and add a custom `title` and `description` as frontmatter variables if desired.